-The next study in the clinical development plan, Illuminate (PQ-110-003), aims at defining safety and quantifying the treatment effect, relative to masked, sham-treated control subjects, at more than one dose level $(160\mu g/80\mu g)$ target registration dose level and $80\mu g/40\mu g$).
-The Phase 2/3 pivotal study incorporates an blinded interim analysis after at least 18 subjects have been treated for at least three months for sample size re-estimation, to ensure a robust and efficient assessment of sepofarsen in this ultra-rare population.
-This study is ongoing and is planned to be the sole pivotal study in support of the eventual Marketing Authorization Application (MAA) in the European Union and the New Drug Application (NDA) in the United States.
+Illuminate (PQ-110-003) is a Phase 2/3 pivotal trial that aims at defining safety and quantifying the treatment effect, relative to masked, sham-treated control subjects, at more than one dose level $(160\mu g/80\mu g)$ target registration dose level and $80\mu g/40\mu g$ ).
+This study randomized 36 patients aged 8 years or older to receive sepofarsen at the target registration dose, a low dose, or sham treatment.
+Enrollment was completed in January 2021 Illuminate is planned to be the sole pivotal study in support of the eventual Marketing Authorization Application (MAA) in the European Union and the New Drug Application (NDA) in the United States.
 The clinical study design incorporates advice provided by the CHMP and FDA.

-The primary endpoint (mean change from baseline in BCVA, based on ETDRS and/or BRVT, of treatment versus sham) will be assessed at 12 months.
-Thereafter, treatment of the contralateral eye or crossover to active study drug for shamtreated subjects may be considered.
+The primary endpoint (mean change from baseline in BCVA, based on ETDRS and/or BRVT, of treatment versus sham) will be assessed at Month 12, and top-line results are expected in the first half of 2022.
+Thereafter, treatment of the contralateral eye or crossover to active study drug for sham-treated subjects may be considered.
 We will continue to follow up on subjects for 24 months to assess long-term safety and efficacy.
 See below a schematic of the Illuminate study.